 Herr Dobermann had been inspired to create a line of personal protection dogs due to his work.
 He worked as a rent collector, policeman, caretaker for the local watchdogs, and night watchman.
 Unsurprisingly, Dobermann desired a protection dog that could protect him, that was intelligent and possessed a powerful nose.
 The final product would become one of the most popular modern breeds.

 Quickly the breed spread throughout Europe, Russia, and America.
 Tragically, many Dobermans suffered during WWI, either lost in battle or to food shortages and the breed was almost lost in Germany.
-Breeders sold their dogs to the numerous enthusiast outside of Germany, including the US.
+Breeders sold their dogs to numerous enthusiasts outside of Germany, including the US.
 This served to save the lives of many dogs.
 This tragedy had a silver lining; Dobermans spread in the US.
 Personal protection dogs for sale in the US would rapidly find homes and owners eager to expand Doberman’s presence stateside.

 At the turn of the century, Americans were captivated by the diverse breeds of dogs.
 Breeders and owners alike flocked to kennel clubs, picking their favorite breeds.
 Many saw the protection dog they chose as an extension of themselves.
 Dogs were carefully bred to maintain the look and behavior traits that set them apart.